vivaria/edisonrul.ing/README.md

 ## MASK OF BRUTALITY

-*   The payment of 1000 Life Points is optional and the controller of "Mask of Brutality," not the controller of the equipped monster, chooses to pay or not.
+*   The payment of 1000 Life Points is optional and the controller of "Mask of Brutality", not the controller of the equipped monster, chooses to pay or not.
 If you choose not to pay 1000 Life Points, "Mask of Brutality" is destroyed.

 ## MASK OF RESTRICT